HumanSignal/label-studio/docs/source/guide/security.md

 </div>

-!!! attention Note on securing cloud data
+!!! warning Note on securing cloud data
     If you need to secure your data in a way to ensure that it is not touched by Label Studio, see [Source storage Sync and URI resolving](storage#Source-storage-Sync-and-URI-resolving).

 ### Secure access to Redis storage